bal-sm/repo-for-learning/systems/programming/html_javascript_alpine/alpine_docs/start-here/README.md

 Them:
 > [→ Read more about `x-model`](/directives/model)

-### Computed properties using getters - Mahmuda's version - WIP
+### Computed properties using getters - Mahmuda's version

 - The next bit I'd like to draw your attention to
   - is the